bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OverallDiameter_0urEa0qSSHuO00025QrE$V/Documentation.md

-The overall diameter of a Cable/Bus.
+The overall diameter of a object.